Order a Test

 Complete the online order form, uploading any required attachments including Advanced Beneficiary Notice if required, and submit.
 Some pathology labs require patient consent prior to releasing a specimen for testing, so providing us with a completed Specimen Release Consent Form up front can help avoid potential order delays.

-Foundation Medicine will contact the pathologist if requested during the ordering process, and send a Specimen Shipping Kit with instructions for sample procurement and shipment.
+Foundation Medicine will contact the pathologist if requested during the ordering process with instructions for sample procurement and shipment.
 If you will be arranging for specimen shipment yourself, please do so after submitting the order form.

 You will receive online and printed results typically within 2 weeks from receipt of specimen at Foundation Medicine.